cgore2/CSC-4330-Tactics-Game/Project Management Document.md

 ####5.3.
 Quality Assurance
 Testing of the game was done itermidently through development.
 Every area of development was tested, and then as shown functional or nonfunctional were kept or abandoned.
 To assure quality, Team [SDMC] designed a testing document as well as set team members to be in charge of system and game testing.
 ####5.4 Team Responsibilities
+The team worked together using an egoless leadership style

 Chris: Secretarial duties including taking meeting notes, managing documentation, communicating with the client, and assisting in coding the games logic.

 Daniel: Research into the assets needed for the game, management of media and functionality of the GUI, and error control.